Because an article might not be found, Iβve extracted the actual article display into a new component called SingleArticle.

 const mainImage = article . images [ 0 ]

-? getArticleImgSrc ( mainImage . id )
+const imageSrc = mainImage ? getArticleImgSrc ( mainImage . objectKey ) : siteLogo

 const categoryTitle = toTitleCase ( article . category ?. name || '' )